 Do you use a lot of ketchup in your home?
 Add vinegar to your ketchup to make it stretch out longer while still tasting great!

 Are you tired of eating canned fish and shrimp that doesn’t taste fresh?
-Use a mixture of cooking sherry and two tablespoons of vinegar to
+Use a mixture of cooking sherry and two tablespoons of vinegar to spruce it up!

 Add a spoonful of vinegar to fresh fruit salad to keep the flavor alive as served.